4-H Dairy Judging Contest

 - Cattle will be numbered and shown, right to left: 1, 2, 3, 4.
 However, contestants are solely responsible for checking the number order of the cattle.

 - The first eligible senior team will represent Minnesota at the National 4-H Dairy Cattle Judging Contest in Madison, Wisconsin.
-4-Hers must have passed their 14th but not their 19th birthday on January 1 of the current year.
+4-Hers must have passed their 14th but not their 19th birthday on Jan.
+1 of the current year.
 Contestants may judge in this contest only once.
-Entry form and registration fee for World Dairy Expo is available at http://www.worlddairyexpo.com/gen.main.cfm.
+Download the National 4-H Dairy Conference Application.
+Access entry form and registration fee information for World Dairy Expo.

 - The second eligible senior team will represent Minnesota at the All American Dairy Show, Harrisburg, Pennsylvania contest.
 4-Hers must not have passed their 19th birthday on January 1 of the current year.
 (Harrisburg has no lower age limit.)
 4-Hers may not have participated in this contest before, nor in the Madison contest.
 Entry form is due September 11.
 Information is available online.
 (There is no registration fee.)